codurance/site/_posts/2010-02-26-jvm-profiling-thread-dumps.md

 title: 'JVM Profiling: Thread Dumps'
 wordpress_id: 61
 categories:
-- Development
+- development
 tags:
-- Java
+- java
-- Performance
+- performance
 ---

 Thread dumps are possilby the most useful tool in diagnosing concurrancy related issues.
 You can get a thread dump at any time by sending a break signal to the JVM.
 In Windows it's `CTRL-Break` and in Unix/Linux it's `kill -3 <pid>`